CURRENT EXHIBITS

 Discovery Zone

-Come play and learn about the Fraser River and its watershed through hands-on, interactive play for the whole family.
+Come play and learn about the Fraser River and its watershed through this permanent exhibit, offering hands-on, interactive play for the whole family.

 Journey Through the Working River

-Journey Through the Working River was launched in 2017 to tell the economic story of the living, working Fraser River through the FRDC’s sustainability lens.
+Launched in 2o17, Journey Through the Working River tells the economic story of the living, working Fraser River through the FRDC’s sustainability lens.
 It is a world-class educational exhibit that personalizes the Fraser for everyone.
-Through interactive technology – and dialogue on key topics – visitors will discover how the Lower Fraser appears in their daily lives through a complex web of social, environmental and economic considerations.
+Through interactive technology – and dialogue on key topics – visitors discover how the Lower Fraser appears in their daily lives through a complex web of social, environmental and economic considerations.

 Experience The Fraser

-A fun interactive mini riverine trail system that promotes the opportunities and experiences the Lower Fraser River corridor has to offer.
+A fun interactive mini riverine trail system, this exhibit promotes the opportunities and experiences of the Lower Fraser River corridor.
 The indoor trail will transport you to the scenic shore of the Mighty Fraser and invite you to get on a bike, portage a voyageur canoe or simply experience the joy of a walk through the woods.